top of page

 The symbol of the augur is the lituus, a divining staff or rod with an end curled into a spiral.
 The spiral is one of the oldest shapes used in ancient religion, relating to cycles, seasons, progress, growth and eternity.
 This tool is also linked to the haruspex.

 Augurs use the lituus augurs to mark out a ritual space or templum in the sky.
 Passage of birds through the templum indicates divine favor or disfavor for a venture.
-The lituus is also used as a symbol of office for augurs to mark them out as a priestly group.
+The lituus is also a symbol of office for augurs to mark them out as a priestly group.

 Non-Fiction Books: